 The point is that every company and brand does it differently.
 What percentage of your campaign will be created in-house – versus the amount that will be created by an outsourced agency – will drastically affect your budget allocations.
 Since it is very difficult (impossible, really) to know what a particular company requires for content without speaking to them, any estimated monthly price a content agency could publish would not likely be very helpful.

-In-house writers, freelances, and agencies come with all levels of skill and expertise.
+In-house writers, freelancers, and agencies come with all levels of skill and expertise.
 Like anything, you get what you pay for.
 Sure, there are methods to finding freelance writers for 2 cents a word, but the writing quality will reflect that.
-Even if there are certain times where that may be sufficient, there are plenty of times when it will not be.
+Even if there are certain times when that may be sufficient, there are plenty of times when it will not be.
 Understanding when you need a higher level of writing is crucial, but it also makes it very difficult to slap a monthly price tag on your campaign.

 Furthermore, what is the depth and scope of your particular brand?
 Some are more conversational and built around common topics that many writers will easily be able to create content for, while others are highly technical or specialized.
 These things also greatly impact the overall cost, as experts are not cheap… That’s just our two cents.